valtech/aem-easy-content-upgrade/Readme.md

 Sometimes a new node needs to be created e.g. to add or configure a component.

-* doCreateResource(String name, String primaryType, Map<String): creates a new node using the name and primary type
+* doCreateResource(String name, String primaryType): creates a new node using the name and primary type
 * doCreateResource(String name, String primaryType, Map<String, Object> properties): creates a new node using additional properties
 * doCreateResource(String name, String primaryType, String relativePath): same as above but creates the node under the relative path
 * doCreateResource(String name, String primaryType, Map<String, Object> properties, String relativePath): same as above but creates the node under the relative path